 One of the most vibrant Indian festivals, Holi is synonymous with all things colour.
 Also called Holaka, Phagwa, Dhulheti, Dhulandi or Dhulendi, this festival is primarily a springtime festival and a celebration of the arrival of the harvest season.
 However, the triumph of good over evil is a tried and tested theme resurfacing in early scriptures Narad Purana and Vishnu Purana thereby giving this festival a religious touch.

 Holi is celebrated across the country on the last full moon day of the Hindu lunisolar calendar month, which is usually March.
+This year, Holi, the festival of colours, is scheduled to fall on March 17 and 19 respectively.

 Explained, the tradition of burning a bonfire before Holi